What Is Hydroponic Farming?: Definition, Uses, Benefits

 • Nutrient Solutions and supplements

-• Check pH and nutrient levels regularly and maintain them.
+• Regularly check pH and nutrient levels and maintain them.

 • Monitor for pests and diseases.

-• Cleansing and sanitation of the system components to prevent alga growth.
+• Cleansing and sanitation of the system to prevent algal growth.

 Hydroponic farming has many advantages but with some disadvantages to be taken into consideration.